Complete Guide to Rab Island, Croatia (Including Best Beaches)

 The island is connected with one car ferry line from Krk island and by a fast catamaran line from Rijeka to Rab town and proceeding to Novalja (Pag island)

 - The desire has become reality when ECA has introduced the first hydroplane line between Rab and Split, Rab to Zadar, Rab to Losinj landing in Rab tow port, making your arrival and departure to Rab even more comfortable.
-Check their 2016 schedule and book in advance as these planes can only take 19 passengers at the time.
+Make sure to book in advance, as this can only accommodate 16 passengers at a time!

 With 30 sandy beaches Rab is a really a happy island.
 Rare are the islands with so many different beaches scattered all round the island from sandy to pebble ones.